 In order to meet the urgent demands of the global crisis, and to assist our larger societies in grappling with challenges for which they are ill-prepared, the permaculture community needs stronger forms of organization, better strategies for communication, well articulated designs and methods for regeneration, and a plan.
 We can call that Plan North America: a strategic vision of what to do, when and where to work, with whom, why, and how.
 If we do not come together proactively, we will watch our considerable gifts and knowledge be misapplied, squandered, and ignored.
 This is our historical moment.
 We must rise together.

 How does the Summit design unfold?

-In advance of the summit, we will form seven working groups which will meet by video conference to clarify problems, assess resources, analyze needs and yields, and lay the groundwork for position papers, action agendas, and strategic coalitions.
-These monthly meetings will begin when each group has at least three members, and will run from April to the Summit.
-They will be facilitated by a research coordinator, and their findings and summaries will form the basis for collective action in August.
+In advance of the summit, we formed seven working groups which met by video conference to clarify problems, assess resources, analyze needs and yields, and lay the groundwork for position papers, action agendas, and strategic coalitions.
+These monthly meetings were facilitated by a research coordinator, and their findings and summaries form the basis for collective action in August.
 You will be asked, on registering, to join one of the following:

 • Mutual Aid, Regional Hubs, and the Economy of Resilience

 • Water Harvesting and Climate Cooling to mitigate drought, fire, flood, and storm

 • The Million Tree Challenge: a Learning Experiment to Reforest the Earth

 • Energy Transition: A Permaculture Green New Deal

 • Mainstream Action, Funding, and Outreach to Institutions